F0641 F641: Ensure each resident receives an accurate assessment.

 The penalty, as released by CMS, applies to the entire inspection this citation is part of, covering all citations and f-tags issued, not just this specific f-tag.
 For the complete original report, please refer to the 'Details' section.

-Inaccurate MDS Coding of Hearing Status
+Inaccurate MDS Coding for Diabetes Medications

 D